-“Don’t be encouraging that ball of fleas,” said her mum.
+'Don’t be encouragin' that ball of fleas,' said her mum.
 She made a grab for the scruff of its neck but the cat arched its back and dug its claws into her legs.
 Her mum let out a cry just as Brenda’s dad wandered into the kitchen.
 He looked at his wife’s ripped hosiery and the little beads of blood that had formed on her shins then burst out laughing.

-Mrs MacRae narrowed her eyes and fired tiny daggers in his direction.
-“I’m going to have to change these now,” she said disappearing upstairs.
+Brenda's mum fired tiny daggers in his direction.
+'I’m goin' to have to change these now,' she said.
 A few minutes later she popped her head round the kitchen door.
+'I’m off.'

-“Get off me you big lump,” she said pushing him away.
-“That’s prickly.”
+'Get off me you big lump.'
+She pushed him away.
+'That’s prickly.”

-Mr MacRae rubbed his unshaven face.
-He grinned then reached for her again.
-Mrs MacRae made her escape.
+He rubbed his unshaven face, grinned and reached for her again.
+Brenda's mum made her escape.

-“I’m starved,” he said once his wife was out of the house.
+'I’m starved,' he said once she was out of the house.
 He opened the oven door and peered inside.
 There was usually a full Irish breakfast being kept warm for him.

 Her dad shut the door with a sigh.

 Brenda was relieved.
-She hated the way the lard spat and jumped at you from the pan.
+She hated the way the lard spat and jumped from the pan.

-“Let me see.”
-She pulled the paper towards her and checked out the photograph.
-“I don’t get it,” she said, shaking her head.
-“His wife’s far nicer lookin’ than her.
-What does he see in this one?”
+'Let me see.'
+Brenda pulled the paper towards her and checked out the photograph.
+'I don’t get it,' she said, shaking her head.
+'His wife’s far nicer lookin’ than her.
+What does he see in this one?'